As it woos Syngenta, Monsanto mounts campaign to combat critics

 Monsanto's campaign comes as organic, natural food and wellness companies in the United States are pushing anti-Monsanto messaging this month in a "social media march" across Facebook, Twitter, Instagram and other websites.

-Activists are also organizing a global "March Against Monsanto" for May 23 with events planned in roughly 400 cities throughout North America, Europe, Asia and elsewhere.
+Activists are also organising a global "March Against Monsanto" for May 23 with events planned in roughly 400 cities throughout North America, Europe, Asia and elsewhere.

 One key criticism of Monsanto is its promotion of glyphosate, the key weed-killing ingredient in its Roundup herbicide products.